 If your child develops symptoms of COVID-19, you should inform the school and they should remain at home for at least 10 days from the date when their symptoms appeared.
-You should not send your daughter if she has any of the most common symptoms of COVID-19.
+You should not send your daughter to school if she has any of the most common symptoms of COVID-19.
 These are recent onset of:

-Household members should not go to work, school or public areas and exercise should be taken within the home.
 Household members staying at home will greatly reduce the overall amount of infection the household could pass on to others in the community.

 Symptoms of COVID-19

 The most common symptoms of coronavirus (COVID-19) are recent onset of:

 For most people, coronavirus (COVID-19) will be a mild illness.

 If your child does develop symptoms, you can seek advice from NHS 111 at https://www.nhs.uk/conditions/coronavirus-covid-19/check-if-you-have-coronavirus-symptoms/ or by phoning 111.